sg-wireless/sg-documentation/getting-started/ztp.rst

       :width: 80%
       :alt: Select project and device template

-4. Connect the F1 evaluation board to a power source and toggle SW200 from OFF to ON (LEDs will light up).
+5. Connect the F1 evaluation board to a power source and toggle SW200 from OFF to ON (LEDs will light up).

    .. image:: /_static/images/getting-started/ztp/Screenshot-2025-09-18-at-3.45.12-PM-e1758188262398.png
       :width: 80%
       :alt: Power on F1 evaluation board

-5. If you also purchased a CAP/T sensor, you can directly connect your sensor to your F1 during the provisioning flow.
+6. (Not applicable for ZTP over LoRa) If you also purchased a CAP/T sensor, you can directly connect your sensor to your F1 during the provisioning flow.
 Remove the transparent battery cover from the sensor and press the button on the top corner.
 Notice that the sensor LED will be blinking green.